mikepettenato/academy/spring-boot-kotlin/README.md

 # Spring Boot 2.0 and Kotlin
-This repository can be used as a shell project for a Spring Boot 2.0 appliction configured with Kotlin.
+This repository can serve as a basic shell project for a Spring Boot 2.0 application configured with Kotlin.

 It contains the configuration needed to enable this in the gradle.build file.